chandernaveen/cxi-cdp-data-processing/README.md

     ```
 - Create your own dedicated Databricks `Single Node cluster` in your Azure subscription
   and execute `databricks-connect configure` command locally and [configure its properties](https://docs.databricks.com/dev-tools/databricks-connect.html#step-2-configure-connection-properties)
+- Create in project root folder file with name `env.properties` and following word `local` as content,
+  this is required in order to configure `SparkSession` properly and distinguish between local development and execution in dev/staging/prod environments.

 Afterwords follow instructions to finish your IDE setup:
 - https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect#set-up-your-ide-or-notebook-server